lipeining/aboutOA_Backend/README.md

 git clone the project
 npm install
 // cnpm install
+// and more, you can git checkout issue-socketio which contains socketio
+// and express-validator!
 // you can use docker to set up the project, or without it!
 ```